 in exotic shapes or with strange utensiles, the diners are often perplexed on how they are expected to consume the dish.

 I think Sagal enjoyed this outing, especially since he could charge the whole expense to his book.
-I thought this was
+I thought this was the chapter

 The chapter on strippers is probably the most depressing.
 Clearly, Sagal can not identify with the